Calathea Maui Queen

 Direct light is damaging and may burn the leaves.
 Avoid placing the plant directly in a window with Southern exposure unless there are sheer curtains that can diffuse the light.
 If you bring the plant outdoors for the warmer months, find a shady spot in order to protect the plant.

-Prayer Plants are not heavy feeders, but giving them a boost of fertilizer can certainly help them look their best.
+Prayer Plants, like Maui Queen Calathea, are not heavy feeders, but giving them a boost of fertilizer can certainly help them look their best.
 You can use a diluted complete liquid fertilizer once a month, or use fish or seaweed emulsion.
 If applying a fertilizer, only do so when the plant is actively growing.
-If you are a forgetful fertilizer, then consider top dressing the soil with worm castings or when it comes time to repot, using a soil with a slow-release fertilizer included.
+If you are a forgetful fertilizer, then consider top dressing the soil with worm castings or when it comes time to re-pot, using soil with a slow-release fertilizer included.

 Calathea Maui Queen is a moderate to fast grower and with the right care and conditions can reach 3’’+ in height and width!

 These indoor plants are Non-Toxic to pets!
 Friend